kylestahl/bracketology/docs/index.rst

 and developing algorithms for filling out brackets.

 Here are the main things you need to know:
- - The main parts of this package are the `Bracket` objects and simulator functions in the simulators module
+ - The main parts of this package are the :code:`Bracket` objects and simulator functions in the simulators module
- - A Bracket is composed of `Team` and `Game` objects
+ - A Bracket is composed of :code:`Team` and :code:`Game` objects
  - Game objects have two Team objects as attributes, and the round number
  - Teams have a name, seed, and dictionary for statistics
  - Simulator functions have 1 argument of type Game, and return the winning Team of that Game